-The original Goldmaster® featured a revolutionary ground filter system that was quick to respond to mineralization changes.
-But even this industry standard had its limitations.
-XGB is the automatic ground tracking method used by the GM24k, and features an all-new method and algorithm thanks to modern processing speeds and updated Digital Signal Processing.
+The original Goldmaster[®] featured a revolutionary ground filter system that was quick to respond to mineralization changes.
+XGB is the automatic ground tracking method used by the GM24k, and features an all-new method and algorithm.
 For users this means that they can use this detector in a wider variety of ground conditions with more stable operation and less ground noise.
-When coupled with the Iron Cancel and SAT settings you have a truly versatile set of tools to combat nasty ground.
+When coupled with the Iron Cancel and SAT settings, you have a truly versatile set of tools to combat nasty ground.

-XGB is the default setting on the GM24k, and recommended for most users in most conditions.
+XGB is the default setting on the GM24k, and is recommended for most users in most conditions.
 It has the ability to track a wide range of ground, from ferrous to alkali, and features an increased tracking speed over previous models without hurting sensitivity to small nuggets.
 The arrows above and below the LOCK icon indicate whether XGB is tracking up or down in values.